Influencer marketing tools for 2023: 13 apps for in-depth research and tips on how to use them

 HyperAuditor also offers some free tools that allow you to check the eligibility of influencer accounts on social media platforms.

-This is another network-specific influencer marketing platform, but this one focuses on YouTube.
-It has recently added Instagram influencer discovery as well.
+This is another network-specific platform, but this time it focuses on YouTube.
+While for YouTube it's already a full influencer marketplace, it has recently added Instagram influencer discovery as well.

 Peg is more of a public influencer database than a research or analytics tool.

-Peg was recently bought by Current, which has a larger infrastructure to manage influencer marketing activities with its own payment platforms.
+Peg was recently bought by Current, which has a larger infrastructure to manage such activities with its own payment platforms.
+So, hopefully, we’ll see some exciting things in the future.

 Before you go

-While you are doubting whether to implement influencer marketing into your social media strategy or not, your competitors might already start their influencer marketing tools and activate their campaigns!
+Whether you are doubting whether to implement influencer marketing into your social media strategy or not, your competitors might already start their tools and activate their campaigns!
 It is the best reminder that you need to try it, too.

 With the special marketing software you'll discover that social influencer marketing looks rather fascinating than time-consuming and daunting.